some-natalie/fedora-acs-override/README.md

 ### Resources
 - Alex Williamson's blog on the VFIO tips and tricks - [link](https://vfio.blogspot.com/)
 - Arch Linux wiki post on PCI passthrough -  [link](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF)

+### Disclaimer
+I put this together based on my own machine at home because I knew I'd forget this process if I ever had to do it again.
+There was a lot of reading of Bugzilla, StackOverflow, and a bunch of blogs/forums/mailing lists all over the internet.
+Thanks to everyone who did something similar so I could cobble together something from all of them that Works On My Machine.
+This is by no means the only way to solve the problem.  :)